EPFL-ENAC/ENACrestic/README.md

 Before running your first backup, you might want to exclude heavy and unnecessary folders (Like the Downloads or the Trash).
 You can use the `baobab` utility to find those.

-Here is an example of some typical things you might want to exclude from backup :
+Here is an example of some typical things you might want to exclude from backup:

 ```bash
 vi ~/.enacrestic/bkp_exclude